terryaney/KatApp/scripts/readme.md

 ## Input Templates

 When templates are used to render an input (or input group), they need to be designated as such.
-This instructs the KatApp Framework to locate all `HTMLInputElement`s to ensure that inputs have the proper events hooked up to them.
+This instructs the KatApp Framework to locate all `HTMLInputElement`s to ensure that inputs are 'mounted' and 'unmounted' properly.
 This is accomplished by using an `input` attribute on the script tag.

 ```html
 <template id="input-text" input>